micahcourey/versus/README.md

 Versus
 ======

-By Micah Courey, 02-Oct-2015
+By Micah Courey, 22-Dec-2015

 A web app that allows users to compare and vote on different items.

 Technologies Used
 ----------
-JavaScript, React, Node.js, HTML, Bootstrap, CSS
+JavaScript, React, Node.js, Mocha.js, HTML, CSS